Joint economic and epidemiological modelling of alternative pandemic response strategies: Results

-The suppression response involves reducing contact rates by a fixed amount to reduce $R_\mathrm{eff}$ to 1 (Figure \ref{fig:1}, purple).
-The elimination response involves periods of normal activity ($a(t)=1$) and periods during which activity is reduced to eliminate border-related outbreaks (Figure \ref{fig:1}, green).
-When $R_0=1.5$, the suppression response is more cost-effective than the elimination response (Figure \ref{fig:1}b).
-This is because a relatively modest reduction in activity level, combined with TTI measures, can reduce $R_\mathrm{eff}$ to 1.
-When the cost per infection $k$ is relatively low (Figure \ref{fig:1} a,b), the centralised mitigation response is the most cost-effective response over a $T=600$ day time horizon.
-As $k$ increases with $R_0$ fixed at $1.5$, the cost of the centralised mitigation response increases, whereas the costs of elimination and suppression do not change (since the number of infections is assumed to be negligible under these strategies so the cost arises entirely from control measures).
-When $k=$ \$6000 or $k=$ \$12000, suppression is more cost-effective than mitigation (Figure \ref{fig:1} c-f).
+The suppression response (Figs. \ref{fig:1}-\ref{fig:2}, purple curves) involves reducing the activity level by a fixed amount to reduce $R_\mathrm{eff}$ to 1.
+The elimination response (green curves) involves periods of normal activity ($a(t)=1$) and periods during which activity is reduced to eliminate border-related outbreaks (Figure \ref{fig:1}, green). {\hl Suppression has a lower cost than elimination when $R_0=1.5$ (Figure \ref{fig:1}b), but a higher cost when $R_0=3$ (Figure \ref{fig:2}b).
+This is because, when $R_0$ is small, a modest reduction in activity level combined with TTI measures can reduce $R_\mathrm{eff}$ to 1.
+In contrast, when $R_0$ is high, reducing $R_\mathrm{eff}$ to 1 is more costly than excluding the pathogen via border controls.}

-The cumulative cost of suppression increases linearly with time, because control measures (border controls and/or community controls) need to be applied continuously to prevent an epidemic (Figure \ref{fig:1} b,d,f, purple).
-The cumulative cost of elimination accrues relative slowly during non-outbreak periods, when only border controls are in place, and relatively rapidly during outbreak periods (Figure \ref{fig:1} b,d,f, green).
-The long-term expected cumulative cost of elimination increases linearly with time -- see Eq. \eqref{eq:elim_cost}.
-This contrasts with the decentralised and centralised mitigation responses, where the cumulative cost increases during the period of epidemic activity before levelling out.
-Therefore, the most cost effective strategy will depend on the planner's time horizon, e.g. the expected time until vaccine availability.
-The longer the time horizon, the less likely it is that suppression or elimination will be more cost-effective than mitigation.